Medical Editor: John P. Cunha, DO, FACOEP

 - fever, sore throat, and headache with a severe blistering, peeling, and red skin rash;

 - fast or pounding heartbeats; or

 - easy bruising or bleeding.

-Less serious side effects include:
+Common side effects include:

-- headache, tired feeling;
+- tired feeling.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report vaccine side effects to the US Department of Health and Human Services at 1-800-822-7967.

 Read the entire detailed patient monograph for Twinrix (Hepatitis A Inactivated & Hepatitis B (Recombinant) Vaccine)